 "The United States government must continue to press the Pakistani government to eliminate safe-havens, and starve LeT and similar groups of new recruits for their deadly operations," she said.

 Pakistan officials say they have detained at least 71 people suspected of being linked to Mumbai attacks.

-focusing on lessons that the United States and other nations could learn from the deadly Mumbai attacks.
+The U.S. Senate Committee on Homeland Security has held multiple hearings focusing on lessons that the United States and other nations could learn from the deadly Mumbai attacks.